US Taxes for Expats in Greece

 - Willful failure to file an FBAR can trigger a $100,000 penalty, while non-willful violations are subject to a penalty of $10,000 (per violation).

 - Foreign assets must also be reported on Form 8938 (Statement of Specified Foreign Financial Assets).

-- OVDP (Offshore Voluntary Disclosure Program) – The IRS has introduced several variants of the original OVDP or OVDI (Initiative) over the years.
-The purpose of the OVDP/OVDI is to encourage noncompliant taxpayers to reenter compliance by offering two incentives: reduced civil penalties, and even more importantly, a dramatically reduced chance of facing criminal prosecution.
+- Streamlined Offshore Disclosure Program – The IRS has introduced several variants of the original streamlined procedure or OVDI (Initiative) over the years.
+The most recent iteration is the Streamlined Offshore Procedure.
+The purpose of the Streamlined Procedure is to encourage non-compliant taxpayers to reenter compliance by offering two incentives: reduced civil penalties, and even more importantly, a dramatically reduced chance of facing criminal prosecution.
 As the IRS states, “Taxpayers who do not submit a voluntary disclosure run the risk of detection by the IRS and the imposition of substantial penalties, including the fraud penalty and foreign information return penalties, and an increased risk of criminal prosecution.”

-- The IRS also offers a Streamlined OVDP.
-However, in many cases this version of the program is more hazardous and less favorable for taxpayers.
-Ted will work closely with you to determine whether the standard or Streamlined OVDP would be your better option.
+- Ted will work closely with you to determine whether the Offshore or Domestic procedure would be your better option.

-- You cannot participate in the OVDP if you are already under criminal investigation, so if you have any concerns about past noncompliance, it is critically important to discuss them with a CPA sooner rather than later.
+- You cannot participate in the Streamlined if you are already under civil investigation, so if you have any concerns about past noncompliance, it is critically important to discuss them with a CPA sooner rather than later.